FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 Well, the difference is this.

-Law enforcement, your job is to build an investigation, gather evidence, get probable cause, arrest the individual, get them indicted with even more, you know, with with through, you know, get them charged and indicted through probable cause working with an assistant United States attorney, which is what Cash Patel used to be, by the way, right?
+Law enforcement, your job is to build an investigation, gather evidence, get probable cause, arrest the individual, get them indicted with even more, you know, with through, you know, get them charged and indicted through probable cause, working with an assistant United States attorney, which is what Cash Patel used to be, by the way, right?

-AKA federal prosecutor, and bring that case to um to fruition, and if they decide to go to trial, et cetera, prepare for trial and prove them guilty in the court of law beyond reasonable dough.
+And if they decide to go to trial, et cetera, prepare for trial and prove them guilty in a court of law beyond reasonable doubt.

 That's criminal, right?